 It is important to realize that hue and chroma are fifth or sixth in importance on the list of things to match when constructing a prosthetic replacement.
 One must be fairly close to someone to detect subtle differences in hue; yet shape, surface morphology, value, and translucency disparities can be seen from 4 or 5 feet or more.
-Violating conformity of the unique characteristics of the natural dentition will cause unwanted prominence of the restoration. ^{18,27-29} These characteristics determine how light is reflected, transmitted, or scattered, affecting its hue, chroma, value, and translucency. ^{18,30,31} The appearance of teeth is mostly determined by how light interacts with the curved and varied surfaces.
+Violating conformity of the unique characteristics of the natural dentition will cause unwanted prominence of the restoration.^{16,26-28} These characteristics determine how light is reflected, transmitted, or scattered, affecting its hue, chroma, value, and translucency.^{16,29,30} The appearance of teeth is mostly determined by how light interacts with the curved and varied surfaces.
 Attractive prosthodontic replacement starts with a consistent silhouette and shape of the buccal surface because these factors determine how the majority of light will be reflected.

 An observer only sees an object when light comes from that object.
 Surfaces perpendicular to the viewer send the most light back.
 The reflective surfaces of a tooth will not return as much light to the eyes if they are not perpendicular to them.
 Because a viewer mainly sees the surfaces of a tooth perpendicular to him or her, the perceived width and length can be manipulated by bending or flattening surfaces.
-The practitioner can make a tooth look narrower or shorter by decreasing the width or length of the direct buccal reflective surface.32 Another example is a maxillary incisor tipped lingually: It will not reflect light directly back and will appear darker.
-The smile can be made to appear more uniform even without realigning the tooth simply by brightening it.
+The practitioner can make a tooth look narrower or shorter by decreasing the width or length of the direct buccal reflective surface.31